belmonrj/belmonrj.github.io/teaching.md

 ##### Lecture courses

+- General Physics 2 With Calculus, Fall 2026 (and many other times)
+- Quantum Mechanics, Fall 2026 (and a few other times)
+- Classical Mechanics, Spring 2026 (and a few other times)
 - Thermal Physics, Fall 2025 (and many other times)
-- General Physics 2 (With Calculus), Fall 2026 (and many other times)
+- Special Topics: General Relativity, Fall 2025 (and a few other times)
-- Classical Mechanics, Spring 2026
-- Special Topics (General Relativity), Fall 2025

 ##### Lab courses